kgrid/ActivatorManual/getting_started.md

 # Getting Started
-**Whose responsibility is it to make the input/output specs?
-Authors or executors?**

 1. Find the knowledge objects ArkID.
 The ArkID can be found on ObjectTeller.
 2. Using REST API commands, add knowledge object to shelf.
   ```